 ArrayList.
 This is a collection found in System.Collections.
 It stores objects of any type.
 There is no need to worry about the types of elements.
-But you must cast them.ArrayList
+But we must cast them.ArrayList

 Hashtable.
 This is a lookup data structure.
 It uses a hash code to quickly find elements.
 Dictionary is usually more appropriate for programs.Hashtable

 Concurrent.
-Does your program use threads?
+Does a program use threads?
 If so, consider the ConcurrentDictionary.
 It improves thread-safety.
 ConcurrentBag offers a simple way to share data between threads.ConcurrentDictionaryConcurrentBag

 BitArray is an abstract data type for representing bit data.
 It uses an efficient representation of the underlying bits.
 It is a good choice when using many boolean values.BitArray